Joc Pederson Player Props: Giants vs. Mariners

 Joc Pederson At The Plate

-- Pederson is batting .245 with four doubles, two triples, eight home runs and 29 walks.
+- Pederson has four doubles, two triples, eight home runs and 29 walks while hitting .239.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.